Armenia violates ceasefire with Azerbaijan 28 times | News.az

 Armenia violates ceasefire with Azerbaijan 28 times

-Over the past 24 hours, Armenian armed forces have 28 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, using heavy machine guns, the Azerbaijani Defense Ministry said Dec.
-24.
+Over the past 24 hours, Armenian armed forces have 28 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said Dec.
+17.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.